...

 This is because identifying and repairing the source of a leak typically requires specialized knowledge and tools, like moisture meters, for example.

-Not to mention the health concerns from such mold, which include worsened allergies and asthma.
+Not to mention the health concerns from mold, which could include worsened allergies and asthma.